- Scientific name: Raja microocellata

 - Description: Short pointed snout and (unsurprisingly) small eyes with spiracles just behind.
 Colour can range from grey to green and brown with small dark dots and lighter lines crossing the body.
 Spines and spikes run down the central section of the body and tail, but these lie almost flat against the body.
 Tail is slightly shorter than the body and the underside is white.

 Like many ray species the small eyed ray has suffered from a reduction in numbers in recent years.
-It is currently classed as Near Threatened by the IUCN (International Union for the Conservation of Nature) with a declining population trend.
+It is currently classed as Near Threatened by the IUCN (International Union for the Conservation of Nature) on a global basis with a declining population trend.
 In areas where the small eyed ray is found in high numbers – such as the Bristol Channel – it is targeted by commercial vessels, but in much of the rest of the UK it is caught as bycatch.
-The slow growing, late maturing nature of this species, its vulnerability to trawling methods, and the disturbance/destruction of small eyed ray habitats due to dredging explain why small eyed ray numbers have declined.
+The slow growing, late maturing nature of this species, its vulnerability to trawling methods, and the disturbance and destruction of small eyed ray habitats due to dredging explain why small eyed ray numbers have declined.
 As this species is under threat most anglers fish for it on a catch-and-release basis.

 Methods and Techniques to Catch Small Eyed Ray

 As stated small eyed ray live over soft seabeds and so open sandy beaches are the best place to target this species, although they can also be caught in large estuaries as well.
-Even though this species comes into shallow water (by ray standards) casts of a decent distance (around one hundred yards) can be needed to reach the feeding rays.
+Even though this species comes into shallow water (by ray standards) casts of a decent distance (around one hundred yards) can be needed to reach feeding small eyed rays.
 For this reason clipped down rigs should be used with a single hook to maximise distance.
 Hook size should be 1/0 to 3/0 in strong patterns as this will allow larger rays to be landed.
-When it comes to bait peeler crab and ragworm can catch, but anglers using fish baits are often the ones which catch most regularly.
-The usual mackerel strip, herring and squid certainly produce this species but the fish that the small eyed ray would naturally be feeding on – pouting, poor cod and whiting – are know to be as successful as the more usual bait fish.
+When it comes to bait peeler crab and ragworm can catch this species, but fish baits such as mackerel strip, herring and squidcan be more effective.
+It can also be worth trying species which the small eyed ray is more likely to come across in its natural habitat as bait such as pouting, poor cod and whiting.